The electromagnetic field equations for moving media

-Usually, only the velocity vector $u$ of the moving medium is taken into account, or the case $u=v$ is considered, i.e., it is supposed that the observer frame is comoving with medium, or both decompositions (\ref{E2}) and (\ref{M1}) are made with the same velocity vector, either $u$ or $v$.
+Usually, only the velocity vector $u$ of the moving medium is taken into account, or the case $u=v$ is considered, i.e., it is supposed that the observer frame is comoving with medium, or both decompositions (\ref{E2}), i.e., (\ref{fm}), and (\ref{M1}), i.e., (\ref{mp}), are made with the same velocity vector, either $u$ or $v$.